14 Steps to Running a Thriving Business as an Entrepreneur

 o 27% plan to upgrade their IT infrastructure

-o 22% plan to invest in company operating system software and other services to help them run payroll, accounting, or inventory
+o 22% plan to invest in business operating system software and other services to help them run payroll, accounting, or inventory

 Get a free 30-day trial of Ninety now.